Illinois / Kendall County

 Healthcare

-Residents have convenient access to quality healthcare, including Rush Copley Medical Center and Advocate Sherman Hospital located nearby.
-The city offers a solid ratio of 2.3 physicians per 1,000 residents and boasts a high health insurance coverage rate of nearly 95%.
-Montgomery’s healthcare resources support the well-being of its growing community.
+Montgomery residents have access to quality healthcare, with major hospitals like Rush Copley Medical Center and Advocate Sherman Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 94.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals